dates: onday, July 27 - Monday, August 10, 2015

 non-CU/UNH: $6,400 (INCLUDES room, board, tuition, 1 round-trip fare between Portsmouth, NH and Shoals)

-*UNH students, follow this link for BREAKING NEWS about our summer 2014 tuition discount especially for current UNH students!
+*UNH students, follow this link for info about summer tuition discount especially for current UNH students!

 Watch this video and spend a "day in the life" of Underwater Research @ Shoals